enmuser/PipelinedDatapathSimulation/README.md

 clock cycle.

 The 5 stages of a RISC pipeline:
   1. IF:  Instruction fetch
   2. ID:  Instruction decode
   3. EX:  Instruction execute
   4. MEM: Memory Access
   5. WB:  Write back

+The 9 MIPS instructions accounted for in this simulation:
+  1. add (addition)
+  2. sub (subtraction)
+  3. and (bitwise AND)
+  4. or (bitwise OR)
+  5. slt (set on less than)
+  6. lw (load)
+  7. sw (store)
+  8. bne (branch not equal)
+  9. beq (branch on equal)

 ///////////////////////////////////